smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② When you create a new table template, the version is fixed at 1.0.

-③ Enter the column information to enter in the table template.
+③ Fill in the column information to include in the table template.

 ④ Cancel the creation of table templates.